Masha-L/MealHC/README.md

 **MealHC** is an app that acts as a guide to meals at Mount Holyoke College.
 It takes in a user's dietary restrictions and goes through the MHC menu to come up with different meal options.

 ### Installation:
-* Download MealHC from Google Play
+An android device is required to download and run this app.
+App can be downloaded from Google Play.

 ### Usage: